 The UNE-EN 16942 standard originated in Europe.
 It has been adopted into the Spanish standards catalogue and fulfils the new European legislation.
 This standard specifies the 13 labels specific for each type of fuel: from petroleum derivatives, to biofuels, and including natural gas, liquefied petroleum gas, hydrogen and its mixtures.

 The guides drawn up by the associations ANFAC, ANESDOR, AOP and UPI explain the purpose of the fuel identifiers and labels, their design, and on which vehicles they will appear.
 Among other locations, these labels will appear close to the filler cap or the tank cover on new vehicles or in their user manuals, and may also appear in the electronic manuals available through a vehicle's multimedia centre.

 When users arrive at a service station and open the fuel filler cap on their vehicle, a common fuel identifier will be visible both on the vehicle and on the pump and nozzle, providing a guide as to whether the fuel is compatible with your vehicle.
-More information in the Press release.
+Further information in the Press Release.